amoazeni75/predict-sentiment-movie-reviews/README.md

   <li>About the IMDB sentiment analysis problem for natural language processing and how to
 load it in Keras.</li>
   <li>How to use word embedding in Keras for natural language problems.</li>
-  <li>How to use word embedding in Keras for natural language problems.</li>
+  <li>How to develop and evaluate a Multilayer Perceptron model for the IMDB problem.</li>
   <li>How to develop a one-dimensional convolutional neural network model for the IMDB
     problem.</li>
  </ul>